-While it may serve as a helpful tool to inspect the code and train developers, it could prove inefficient due to its time-consuming nature.
+While it may serve as a helpful tool for teams to inspect the code and train developers, it could prove inefficient due to its time-consuming nature.
 This process locks the reviewer from doing any other productive work during the period.

 Tool-assisted: A tool-assisted code review process makes code review easier.
 It could be open source or paid, like GitHub, BitBucket, etc. Today, most people prefer it.
 It generally helps with:

 - Providing a communication channel between reviewers and developers.